Germans, Czechs on alert as floods spread north

 "Nobody should be left alone ...
 We will consider in concrete terms what can we do, for example providing financial aid without inundating people with bureaucracy," he said in a television interview.

-German Chancellor Angela Merkel, facing an election in September, has promised 100 million euros ($130 million) in aid.
+German Chancellor Angela Merkel, facing an election in September, has promised 100 million euros (84.7 million pounds) in aid.

 Germany's BDI industry federation said it did not expect the floods to have a significant impact on growth in Europe's biggest economy.